Cat Spraying in House

-If you have questions about spaying or neutering your cat, read "Spay or Neuter Your Cat" or talk to your veterinarian.
+If you have questions about spaying or neutering your cat, read "Spaying or Neutering a Cat: Reasons to Fix Your Cat" or talk to your veterinarian.
 You can check the SPAYUSA website to see if there's a clinic or veterinarian in your area that offers low-cost spay/neuter services.

 Litter box management

 Proper litter box management and cleaning have a significant effect on decreasing urine marking in cats.
 First, make the litter box as attractive as possible.
 Keep the litter box immaculate by scooping daily and cleaning the entire box every week or two with mild soap and water, rinsing completely.
 The box should be large enough to accommodate the cat; most litter boxes on the market are too small.
 The plastic storage boxes designed to fit under a bed are often a better choice.
 Don't use covered litter boxes, since many cats find them too confining.
 (Also, if the dirty litter box is out of sight, you might not clean it as regularly!)

 Second, make sure you have enough litter boxes.
 The ideal number of litter boxes is one per cat, plus one.
 Spread the boxes around the house.
 Cats don't like to be disturbed while in the litter box, so put the boxes in quiet, less trafficked areas (not next to the washing machine and dryer, for instance).
 Don't put a litter box near the cat's food and water dishes.